ral-facilities/inventory-management-system-api/README.md

 python ./scripts/dev_cli.py db-import
 ```

-You may also use `python ./scripts/dev_cli.py db-import -g` if you wish to import the generated mock data.
+You may also use `python ./scripts/dev_cli.py db-import` if you wish to import the generated mock data.

 #### Manually